saisusheelkode/Sai/README.md

 * EE 385: Random Signals and Noise
 * EE 386: Intro Control/Robotic Systems

-## Graduate Teaching Assistant, The University of Alabama in Huntsville (Aug 2014 - May 2015)
+## Graduate Teaching Assistant (Aug 2014 - May 2015)
-The University of Alabama in Huntsville
+> The University of Alabama in Huntsville
-Mechanical and Aerospace Engineering Department
+> The Department of Mechanical and Aerospace Engineering

 * MAE 111: Intro to Computation Tools